Khalil-EN/smart-glasses/docs/architecture.md

 For a later deployment, these programs could be managed using `systemd` services so that they start automatically when the Raspberry Pi boots.

-## Why Google Drive?

-Google Drive is used as the communication bridge between the capture process and the OCR process.

-This was useful in the original prototype because it avoided implementing a dedicated local communication service.

-For a future implementation, Google Drive could be replaced by:

-- local files
-- MQTT
-- HTTP
-- WebSocket
-- a message queue
-- another local IPC mechanism